budash56/school-man-back/docs/backend-overview.md

 - **Students (`/students`)**
   - CRUD with guardian data requirements (`guardianPhone` non-null), soft constraints on uniqueness by `nationalId`.
   - Listing supports search keyword and filtering by school year (via enrollment existence).
+  - Deletes mark the record as inactive/soft-deleted so historical enrollments, attendance, and grades remain intact.

 - **Enrollments (`/enrollments`)**
   - Manage student membership in class groups per school year.
   - Service validates student, class group, and school year alignment; ensures one active enrollment per `(student, year)`.
   - Teacher queries scoped to their class groups via `AccessService`.
+  - Admins and coordinators can continue adjusting archived-year enrollments when business rules require corrections; other roles are blocked once a year is locked.
   - Includes `deactivate` logic (not exposed via controller yet) and delete endpoints.

 - **Grades (`/grades`)**